Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 This means product selection is no longer based only on rank.
 It increasingly reflects use-case fit, context of use, compatibility, editorial consensus, budget segment, and bundle logic.
 Competition moves from SERP rank into curated AI buying flows.

-With Shop direct or Shop other stores directly, Rufus can include external storefront results and route users out for checkout.
+With Shop direct or Shop other stores directly, Alexa for Shopping can include external storefront results and route users out for checkout.

 That should be distinguished from Buy for Me.
 In that model, Amazon can act as an agent that executes checkout in external stores on the user’s behalf.